border-trade-demonstrators/.github/profile/README.md

 # Border Trade Demonstrators

 The [dashboard](https://github.com/border-trade-demonstrators/dashboard) lists the existing Border Trade Demonstrators (BTDs), Ecosystem of Trust (EoT) instances and BTD roadmap.
-It is a private/closed repository and you will need an invitation.
+It is a private/closed repository and you will need an invitation - the process to be [register your interest]() is outlined below.

 ## Contents